NewEnglandSkiHistory.com

 Meader and the Royces at left, Speckled at right, as seen from North Baldface (2010)

-Borderline location map With skiing quickly gripping the region, the high peaks of the White Mountains were looked at in a new way.
+With skiing quickly gripping the region, the high peaks of the White Mountains were looked at in a new way.
 Shortly after the Civilian Conservation Corps completed a road through Evans Notch, the Appalachian Mountain Club and United States Forest Service looked into winter use for the area.

 In 1936, the Borderline proposal was released to the public.
 Though much of the terrain in the proposal was located in New Hampshire, it was thought to be a Maine project, as either end of the project was based in Maine towns (Fryeburg was expected to be a 'gateway').

-Predating the Cannon Mountain Tramway and Mt.
+Predating the Cannon Tramway and Mt.
 Rowe Chairlift, the project was to be hike-up-ski down.
 Had the project been completed, one can theorize that lifts would not have been far behind it.

 The initial proposal called for trails on Kearsarge North Mountain, Eastman Mountain, South Baldface, Mt.
 Meader, West Royce Mountain, East Royce Mountain, and Speckled Mountain.
 The overall vertical drop of the project would have been in excess of 3,000 feet, with South Baldface being the highest peak at 3,570 feet.
 The AMC Cold River Camp, located near the foot of South Baldface, would have served as a popular base camp.
 The Civilian Conservation Corps were considered a possibility for labor.